The PeerCorps is governed by a Board of Trustees

 International Project Coordinator; Director (CIPCS)

-Mr. Wilson joined PeerCorps as an International Project Coordinator in 2007.
-He holds post graduate training in public health and his efforts include injury prevention, education and organizational development.
-Mr. Wilson has been a catalyst for the international efforts of the PeerCorps and continues to develop partnerships with academic institutions, health interest groups and community-based partners throughout East Africa and elsewhere.
+Dr. Wilson joined PeerCorps as an International Project Coordinator in 2007.
+He holds an M.P.H. (public health) from the Karolinska Institute in Sweden, and earned an M.B.A. (entrepreneurship) and Ph.D. (epidemiology) from the University of Turku in Finland.
+His efforts include injury prevention, education and organizational development.
+Dr. Wilson has been a catalyst for the international efforts of the PeerCorps and continues to develop partnerships with academic institutions, health interest groups and community-based partners throughout East Africa and elsewhere.